jere1882/dl-blog/content/blog/probability-recap.md

 Maximum Likelihood Estimation is a method used to estimate the parameters of a statistical model.
 It seeks the parameter values that maximize the likelihood function, making the observed data the most probable.
 MLE is widely applied in machine learning for parameter estimation in models like linear regression and logistic regression.

-The reason you don't always explicitly see probabilities or the likelihood function in standard machine learning problems (like linear regression or deep learning) is because the **loss functions** you’re optimizing (e.g., Mean Squared Error for linear regression or cross-entropy for classification) are derived from **MLE**.
+The reason you don't always explicitly see probabilities or the likelihood function in standard machine learning problems (like linear regression or deep learning) is because the **loss functions** you're optimizing (e.g., Mean Squared Error for linear regression or cross-entropy for classification) are derived from **MLE**.
 In fact, the typical loss functions in machine learning are directly related to the log-likelihood of the underlying probabilistic model.

 So, in linear regression, although you may not directly think in terms of probabilities, you are essentially performing **MLE** by minimizing the sum of squared errors.
 In other words, you are finding the parameter values (weights and bias) that maximize the likelihood of observing your data, given a Gaussian assumption about the noise.